 EMDR Therapy: what does it mean, and how does it work?

-Most of us experience stress and upset after a disturbing or traumatic experience.
+Most of us experience stress and upset after a disturbing period or traumatic experience.
 While memories of these events often fade in intensity over time as part of the automatic functioning of the brain, for some people, the emotional impact remains as vivid as the day it happened.
 It's almost like reliving the event, even years or decades later, with the same emotional intensity.
 This phenomenon, known as intrusive memories, is an important aspect of the healing that takes place in EMDR Therapy.

 Today, let’s look at what EMDR Therapy means, how it works, what you can expect from a session, and how it can help you process those distressing (traumatic) memories which until now have retained their vividness and emotional intensity.
 So you can go about your life without having to worry that a wave of old feelings, visual flash-backs and physical sensations take over and impact your sense of freedom, safety and joy in the moment.